-In following this LaskForce and its apparent goal to equalize Kacial inequality in the Justice system, Lam extremely concerned about the objective to reinstate parole options for criminal sentences.
-Reinstating parole only forces victims to live in fear of never knowing how long they will remain safe after they have bravely fought to have their offender placed behind bars.
+In nonwing uns isservice and its apparent goal to equatize hastal inequanty in the justice system, i am extremely concurrent about the objective to relate parole onlyinos for criminal sentences.
+Reinstating parole only forces victims to live in fear of newthering how long they will remain safe after they have bravely fought to have their offender placed behind bars.
 I know this very well because I live this fear daily

 You see, my daughter was molested by my family member.
 She was 6-8 years old at the time and BRAVELY came forward to tell me what was happening so I could protect her from further events.
-After coming forward and me pressing charges, I was made aware he had done this to numerous other young women and children his whole life.
+After coming forward and me pressing charges, I was made aware he add one this to numerous other young women and children his whole life.
 Charges were pressed and carried forward to ensure they all stayed protected.
-To keep my daughter and the other women and children from having to face him and be placed on a stand to testify, we all accepted a plea deal [he confessed to ALL of his actions from 30 + years back with each victim).
-My daughter, and I, stood in a courtroom with these other women to ensure this monster never hurt them again.
-The bravery and fear of each victim brought the entire courtroom to tears and the reporters had to ensure this monster never hurt them again.
-The bravery and fear of each victim brought the entire courtroom to tears and the reporters had to ensure this monster never hurt them again.
-The bravery and fear of each victim brought the entire courtroom to tears and the reporters had to ensure the month of the properties of the proper
+To keep my daughter and the other women and children from having to foace him and be placed on a stant to testify, we all stayed protected.
+To keep my daughter and the other women and children from having to foace him and be placed on a stant to testify, we all stayed protected.
+To keep my daughter and the store that the same that the sam

 By looking at creating Racial Inequality and using the options for Parole as a part of this solution is extremely harmful to the victims and leave lasting scars to show them that their bravery meant nothing and neither does our judicial system to protect them.
-I understand the objective of this Taskforce and I understand the underlying goal, but please understand when you create laws to balance racial inequality, you also open loop holes for hard criminals (which are not of Racial Inequality) to only see a way out to hurt others or seek revenge for placing them there in the first place.
-Victims deserve the right to know that when the Judge makes a sentence and states minimal and manum sentences, that they do not have to worry about it being shortened because a criminal can be nice in prison and wash dishes and help around the prison yard.
-They deserve to know their voice and bravery meant something and they can live life happy and not as a fearful victim always guessing when their offenders will be out again based on good behavior, parole or pardons.
-My daughter has already had her innocence taken from her by a monster, she doesn't deserve to lose the rest of her life and emotional stability constantly worrying if he will be released early because he has learned to "work the system" on good behavior.
-He wouldn't be there if his behavior if dirt justify his sentencing.
+If under their observe the statistical system to protect them.
+If under the observe the third statistic protects are also inequality, you also open loop holes for hard criminals (which are not of Racial Inequality) to only see a way out to hurt others or seek revenge for ling them there in the first place.
+Victims deserve the right to know that when the ludge makes a sentence and states minimal and maximum sentences, that they do not have to worry about it being shortened because a criminal can be nice in prison and wash dishes and help around the prison yard.
+They deserve to know their voice and bravery meant something and they can live life happy and not as a fearful victim always guessing when their offenders will be out again based on good behavior.
+In part of the prison yard, they monster, she doesn't deserve to lose the rest of her life and emotional stability constantly worrying if he will be released early because he has learned to "work the system" on good behavior.
+He wouldn't be there if his behavior didn't justify his sentencing.